smarlowucf/azurectl/doc/man/azurectl::compute::data_disk.md

 ## __--disk-name=name__

 Name of the disk file created in the current storage container.
 If omitted, a unique name will be automatically generated.

+## __--identifier=name__

+Identifier string used as part of the complete data disk name.
+Usually this is set to the instance name this data disk should be attached to later.

 ## __--instance-name=name__